 Several general observations can be made.
-The base salaries of NEOs have not changed materially, over the past five years, and changes are not related to share price.
+Except as noted above, the base salaries of NEOs have not changed materially, over the past five years, and changes are not related to share price.
 As noted above, in 2020 base salaries were temporarily reduced.
 Cash bonuses for NEOs are primarily based on pre-tax profits of the Company or a division or plant or a combination thereof, as applicable, and bonus compensation has fluctuated with profitability.
-The Company's Common Share price has fluctuated, but has generally increased over the last five years.
+The Company's Common Share price has fluctuated over the last five years.
 The value of options and RSUs, PSUs and DSUs granted to NEOs and the value of an NEO's shareholdings fluctuate with stock price fluctuations.
 All NEOs own Common Shares in accordance with the Company's Executive Share Ownership Policy, which includes minimum share ownership requirements.
 The value of option, RSU, PSU, DSU and Common Share holdings should increase over time should the Company's Common Shares appreciate in price.
 Each of the NEOs has participated in the ESOP in the past three years.
 As noted above, the Company introduced a PRSU Plan in 2016, with grants of RSUs and PSUs to Messrs.
-Wildeboer and D'Eramo in 2017, 2018, 2019, 2020 and 2021 which tied a significant portion of the bonus compensation to share price performance.
-The Company expanded the award of PSUs and RSUs to other eligible employees in 2018 which tie a portion of bonus compensation to share price performance relative to a peer group of companies in similar industries, as well as to share price.
+Wildeboer and D'Eramo from 2017 to 2022 which tied a significant portion of the bonus compensation to share price performance.
+The Company expanded the award of RSUs, PSUs and/or DSUs to other eligible employees which tie a portion of bonus compensation to share price performance.
+The Company expanded the award of RSUs, PSUs and/or DSUs to other eligible employees which tie a portion of bonus compensation to share price performance.
+The total shareholder return performance relative to a peer group of companies in similar industries, as well as to share price.